Wineville Chicken Coop murders: Walter Collins (September 23, 1918 – 1928)

-Nine-year-old Walter Collins was abducted when he went to the movies and never came back, on March 10, 1928.
+Nine-year-old Walter Collins was abducted when he went to a movie theater on March 10, 1928, and never returned.
 He lived in Lincoln Heights, Los Angeles.

-Initially, his mother, Christine Collins, and the police believed that enemies of Walter Collins, Sr. had abducted Walter.
-Walter Collins, Sr. had been convicted of eight armed robberies and was an inmate at Folsom State Prison.
+Initially, his mother, Christine Collins, and the police believed that enemies of Walter Collins Sr. had abducted Walter.
+Walter Collins Sr. had been convicted of eight armed robberies and was an inmate at Folsom State Prison.

-Walter Collins' disappearance received nationwide attention and the Los Angeles Police Department followed up hundreds of leads without success.
+Collins' disappearance received nationwide attention and the Los Angeles Police Department (LAPD) pursued hundreds of leads without success.
 The police faced negative publicity and increasing public pressure to solve the case.

-Five months after Walter's disappearance, a boy claiming to be Walter was found in DeKalb, Illinois.
-Letters and photographs were exchanged before Walter's mother, Christine Collins, eventually paid for the boy to be brought to Los Angeles.
+Five months after Collins' disappearance, a boy claiming to be Walter was found in DeKalb, Illinois.
+Letters and photographs were exchanged before Christine Collins paid for the boy to be transported to Los Angeles.
 A public reunion was organized by the police, who hoped to negate the bad publicity they had received for their failure to solve this case and others.
 The police also hoped that the uplifting story would deflect attention from a series of corruption scandals that had sullied the department's reputation.
 At the reunion, Christine stated that the boy was not her son.
-She was told by the officer in charge of the case, police Captain J. J. Jones, to take the boy home to "try him out for a couple of weeks".
-Christine hesitantly agreed to do that.

-Three weeks later, Christine returned to see Captain Jones and persisted in her claim that the boy was not Walter.
-Even though she had dental records proving it, Jones had her committed to the psychiatric ward at Los Angeles County Hospital under a "Code 12", a term used to jail or commit someone who was deemed difficult or inconvenient.
+She was told by the officer in charge of the case, police captain J. J. Jones, to take the boy home to "try him out for a couple of weeks," to which she hesitantly agreed.
+Three weeks later, Christine returned to see Jones and persisted in her claim that the boy was not Walter.
+Although she had dental records proving her claim, Jones committed her to the psychiatric ward at Los Angeles County Hospital under "Code 12", a term used to jail or commit someone who was deemed difficult or inconvenient.

-During Christine's incarceration, Jones questioned the boy, who admitted to being 12-year-old Arthur Hutchens, Jr., a runaway originally from Iowa.
-A drifter at a roadside café in Illinois had told Hutchens of his resemblance to the missing Walter, so Hutchens came up with a plan to impersonate Walter.
-His motive was to get to Hollywood so that he could meet his favorite actor, Tom Mix.
+During Christine's incarceration, Jones questioned the boy, who admitted to being 12-year-old Arthur Hutchens Jr., a runaway originally from Iowa.
+A drifter at a roadside café in Illinois had told Hutchens of his resemblance to the missing Walter, so Hutchens devised a plan to impersonate Walter.
+His motive was to reach Hollywood so that he could meet his favorite actor, Tom Mix.